 Sierra Leone's diamond sector and Liberia's iron ore operations face similar dynamics.
 Krio-language forums in Freetown and Liberian English community channels carry early signals of licensing disputes, artisanal miner displacement, and environmental protests.

-5. Port and Logistics Corridor Risks
+5. What Are the Port and Logistics Corridor Risks?

 West Africa's ports are chokepoints.
 Too much cargo, not enough infrastructure, and a labor environment where customs strikes and terminal slowdowns can erupt without warning, at least, without warning in English.